junaruga/fedora-workshop-multiarch/03.chroot/README.md

 mask ffffffffffffff00fffffffffffffffffeffffff
 ```

-You can use mock configuratoin files `/etc/mock/fedora-rawhide-$cpu.cfg` installed on your environment without any change.
+You can use the detault mock configuratoin files `/etc/mock/fedora-rawhide-$cpu.cfg` without any change.

 ```
-$ mock -r fedora-rawhide-aarch64 --forcearch=aarch64 --scrub=all

 $ mock -r fedora-rawhide-aarch64 --forcearch=aarch64 shell
 ```